magnusdv/ribd/README.md

 ---------------

-How would the above result would change if individual 1 was himself inbred?
-The “normal” approach to answer this question would be to *expand* the pedigree to include the complete family history.
-For example, if he was the child of half siblings, we could perform this expansion by merging `x` with a suitably labeled half-sib pedigree:
+How would the above result would change if individual 1 was himself inbred, say, as a child of half siblings?
+A possible, but cumbersome, approach to answer this question would be to *expand* the pedigree to include the complete family history.
+Here is one way to do this, using `pedtools::mergePed()` to merge `x` with a suitably labelled half-sib
+pedigree:

 ``` r
 y = halfSibPed(sex1 = 1, sex2 = 2)